Vast342/ScienceProject/README.md

 # ScienceProject

-A work-in-progress game about carbon emissions.
+A work-in-progress game about nitrogen emissions.
 The game is being made with Unity, while the site is being made separately and hosted through Github Pages.

 ---